Simonkamon11/ErdetspillShaderMod/README.md

 Place the zip file (don't un-zip) in the "mods" folder

-Toggle the graphics mod in the Video settings in Erdetspill (on by default)
+Toggle the Shader mod in the Video settings in Erdetspill (on by default)